What Does Google Mean by ‘Helpful Content’?

 The type of language you use will come down to both your audience and your brand.
 A peppy brand aimed at teenagers will be very different to that of a company that runs yoga retreats, or from a business that specialises in antiques.

-If you use wording that’s too complex for your audience, or too simple, they’ll find the content less helpful (or be less willing to consume it), so picking your words carefully is important .
+If you use wording that’s too complex or too simple for your audience, they’ll find the content less helpful (or be less willing to consume it), so picking your words carefully is important .

-Consider your Layout
+Consider Page Layout

 Summary information at the top of a product listing on the Feather & Stitch website